-The first task is to utilize any version of the TCP Echo Client and TCP Echo Server that you prefer.
+The first task is to utilize any available version of the TCP Echo Client and TCP Echo Server that you prefer.
 It can be essentially a copy of the programs in the D&C textbook or any other textbook (your comments must indicate the source).
 The required steps in the basic assignment are:

-- 1. Write the client program and the server program on a CCC Linux machine using your favorite editor. - 2.
+- 1. Write the client program and the server program that will execute on CCC Linux machines using your favorite editor. - 2.
 Create and use a make file to build, test and debug both programs. - 3.
 Create a README plain text file to assist in the grading of program 0. - 4.
 Tar the two source programs, the make file and the README file into a single tar file for submission. - 5.
 Use the Unix version of turnin to submit the tarred file for grading.